 2. Needle aponeurotomy (percutaneous fasciotomy): In this procedure, the Dupuytren’s cord is perforated with a needle tip.
 This is usually an office procedure performed under local anesthesia.
 It is particularly useful when the primary contracture is in the palm or when a patient cannot have surgery due to medical problems.
 Recurrence is common with this technique, but it is a simple and inexpensive technique that can give some relief for a few years and may be repeated for recurrent contractures.
 Not all patients are candidates for this technique and complications include skin tears, infection, and nerve injury.

 3. Collagenase enzyme injection: In 2010 the US FDA approved Xiaflex, a collagenase enzyme injection used to help dissolve Dupuytren’s cords.
 The injection is performed in the office and the cord is manually “popped” by the surgeon in 1 or 2 days.
-Although the period of time before a contracture recurs is unpredictable, to date many patients have had greater than three years of relief following collagenase injections.
+Although the period of time before a contracture recurs is unpredictable, recurrence of the contracture is common following collagenase injections.
 Not all patients are good candidates for this injection.
 Possible complications from collagenase injections include: tendon ruptures, skin tears, bruising, allergic reactions, and lymph node swelling.

 What is the recovery from surgery?